Avebury Manor Garden

-Avebury Manor garden is a tranquil and relaxing space, filled with delightful scents and colours.
-Here you can take your time, sit and enjoy the sights around you - we even have some art supplies that you can borrow if you would like to capture the moment.
+Avebury Manor Garden is a tranquil and relaxing space, filled with delightful scents and colours.
+Here you can take your time, sit and enjoy the sights and scents around you.

 Avebury Manor garden is arranged as a series of 'rooms', each with a different name and individual character.